Dermatology Clinic and Mohs Surgery located in Exeter, Portsmouth, and Dover NH

 Warts cause a wide variety of symptoms and issues, depending on where they’re located.
 Read below to learn more about specific types of warts.

 Common warts are skin-colored dome-shaped growths that develop on areas where your skin has breaks or cuts, like on your fingers, toes, or knees.
 These warts can be as small as a pinhead, or as large as 10mm.

 These long, narrow, flesh-colored stalks tend to surface on your eyelids, face, neck, or lips.
 This is why filiform warts are often nicknamed “facial warts.”

 Genital warts often start small and soft, but can quickly spread and become quite large as they grow in clusters.
 These warts, which are sexually transmitted, develop on your genitals, anus, or inner thighs.

 If you have little blister-like growths on your feet that have black pinpoint centers — signs of clotted vessels — you may have plantar warts.
 Usually, these warts form on weight-bearing areas, like the balls of your feet.
 If they form on your hands, they’re called “palmar warts.”

 These warts surface as rough growths around your fingernails or toenails.
 They look like pin-sized lesions that can grow to rough, irregular-shaped bumps.

-If you have warts, you have options for effective treatments at Seacoast Dermatology, PLLC.
+If you have warts, you have options for effective treatments at Seacoast Dermatology.
 Click on the online scheduler, or call your nearest office to book your wart exam.